 A smart light bulb is an easy way to adjust the lighting and ambiance of any room in your home, including the bathroom.
-This 60-watt-equivalent version from Kasa makes it easy to tune the color spectrum of the light from 2700K to 5000K, making it simple to switch from a softer warm light—great for bubble baths—to a cool, bright light that is ideal for applying makeup, shaving, or other aspects of your morning routine.
+This 60-watt-equivalent version from Kasa makes it easy to tune the color spectrum of the light from 2700 Kelvin to 5000 Kelvin, making it simple to switch from a softer warm light—great for bubble baths—to a cool, bright light that is ideal for applying makeup, shaving, or other aspects of your morning routine.

 Best Dimmable: Feit Electric A19 Dimmable LED Light Bulb (60-watt equivalent)